eugenioLopezRamos/slika-photography/README.md

 **DONE**
+- **SCRAPPED** Make scrollbar fadeout + disappear, then reappear when moved or its area clicked - I think it'd look weird/would be annoying.
+Scrapping this idea.
 - Use css height instead of the animation thingy on contact tab mobile (turned em units into % and vh's)
 - stop hiding non active-Tab -> its not necessary anymore and can help with perceived load times
 - Add 100% minheight to content-Tab CSS and explicit 100% height to slide images (correction: it was just too much minheight.)